AshleyCoder3/web-45-node-api2-project-AshleyCoder3/README.md

   - return the newly updated _post_.

 #### 5 [DELETE] /api/posts/:id
+- `remove()`: the remove method accepts an `id` as its first argument and upon successfully deleting the post from the database it returns a promise that resolves to the number of records deleted.

 - If the _post_ with the specified `id` is not found: